-- 10. Crime and Disorder Implications - There are no crime and disorder implications. - 11.
-Health Implications - There are no health implications. - 12.
-Sustainability Implications - There are no sustainability implications. - 13.
-Human Rights Implications - Employees have a right to representation through both individual representation and free collective bargaining, and pay & grading appeals mechanisms are in place to ensure this. - 14.
-Area and Ward Implications - There are no area and ward implications. - 15.
-Background InformationGateshead Council's pay policy 2013/14, 2014/15 and 2015/16.
+- 8. Crime and Disorder Implications - There are no crime and disorder implications. - 9.
+Health Implications - There are no health implications. - 10.
+Sustainability Implications - There are no sustainability implications. - 11.
+Human Rights Implications - Employees have a right to representation through both individual representation and free collective bargaining, and pay & grading appeals mechanisms are in place to ensure this. - 12.
+Area and Ward Implications There are no area and ward implications.